 It also gets Mark C as data is obtained from the user and stored in a variable.
 There is an attempt at a selection structure so Mark A is awarded, as is Mark D as the condition is logically correct.
-This answer does not get Mark E though as alternative messages to those specified in the question have been used.
+This answer does not get Mark E though, as alternative messages to those specified in the question have been used.

-There is a minor syntax error as there is a semi-colon missing from the end of the second line.
+There is a minor syntax error as Then is missing from the If statement (at the end of the third line).
 This syntax error does not prevent the awarding of any marks as it does not affect the logic flow.